 1. Inspect the Source of the Moisture

-Before you begin any repair, it’s important to determine where the moisture is coming from.
-While the concrete itself may be the conduit, water could be entering your basement due to poor exterior drainage or cracks in the foundation.
-Walk around your home and check for:
+Before beginning any repairs, it’s important to determine where the moisture is coming from.
+While concrete may self-drain, water may be entering your basement due to poor exterior drainage or cracks in the foundation.
+Walk around your home and check:

 - Gutters and downspouts: Ensure they are directing water away from the foundation.